TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 | xattrib-882a | 2023-06-01#000001 |issue-020e |
 | xattrib-882a | 2023-06-02#000002 | issue-67d1 |

-This index supports querying projects in a tenant sorted by project name, querying issues in a project sorted by issue num and querying issues in a project sorted on any custom field with a secondary sort on issue num.
+This index supports querying projects in a tenant sorted by project name, querying issues in a project sorted by issue num and querying issues in a project sorted on any custom field, with a secondary sort on issue num.

 <!-- This is horrible.
 I want to style the table by highlighting alternating entities in the table (each entity can span multiple rows).
 I want to use the compact markdown table for the content.
 This is the only way I've found to add styling.
 There's no ids in the html generated by markdown so all I can target is the HTML tags themselves.
 Embedded style sheet applies to the entire page so I have to target a specific table and then row in the table. -->
 <style type="text/css">